 - 4-5 tablespoons soy sauce If Whole30 or paleo, do not use.
 See note 1

-- 1 pound chicken breast chopped into very small pieces
+- 1 pound chicken breast shredded or chopped into very small pieces

 - 2 tablespoons + 1 teaspoon sesame oil